Spatial Markov Semigroups Admit Hudson-Parthasarathy Dilations: Introduction

-The necessary notions, spatial Markov semigroup, noise, Hudson-Parthasarathy dilation, and so forth, are explained in Section \ref{notSEC} and then used to formulate the result.
-In Section \ref{proofSEC} we review the basic results about spatial \nbd{E_0}semigroups and spatial product systems, needed in the proof of the result, and we proof the result.
+The necessary notions, spatial Markov semigroup, noise, Hudson--Parthasarathy dilation, and so forth, are explained in Section~\ref{notSEC} and then used to formulate the result.
+In Section \ref{proofSEC} we review the basic results about spatial $E_0$-semigroups and spatial product systems needed in the proof of the result, and we prove the result.
 In Section \ref{remSEC}, finally, we list several natural questions.

-Our proof makes heavy use of Arveson's results \cite{Arv89} on the classification of \nbd{E_0}semi\-groups (in particular, spatial ones) by tensor product systems of Hilbert spaces.
-(In fact, the main scope of \cite{Ske08p1} is not to generalize the present result to general von Neumann algebras, but to fill a long standing gap, namely, to answer the question how Arveson's classification of \nbd{E_0}semigroups by product systems generalizes to Hilbert modules.)
-We shall assume that the reader is familiar with Arveson's results at least in the spatial case, and we shall also assume that the reader knows the works by Bhat \cite{Bha96} and Arveson \cite{Arv97a} on the relation with Markov semigroups via the so-called \it{minimal weak dilation} (once more, in particular in the spatial case).
+Our proof makes heavy use of Arveson's results \cite{Arv89} on the classification of $E_0$-semi\-groups (in particular, spatial ones) by tensor product systems of Hilbert spaces ({\it Arveson systems}).
+(We should emphasize that the main scope of \cite{Ske16} is not to generalize the present result to general von Neumann algebras -- which is easy --, but to fill a long standing gap, namely, to answer the question how Arveson's classification of $E_0$-semigroups by product systems generalizes to Hilbert modules.)
+We shall assume that the reader is familiar with Arveson's results at least in the spatial case, and we shall also assume that the reader knows the works by Bhat \cite{Bha96} and Arveson \cite{Arv97a} on the relation with Markov semigroups via the so-called {\it minimal weak dilation} (once more, in particular in the spatial case).

-\lf \bf{Acknowledgements.~} I would like to thank B.V.R.\ Bhat, J.M.\ Lindsay, and O.M.\ Shalit for several good comments and bibliographical hints.
-This work is supported by research funds of University of Molise and Italian MIUR under PRIN 2007.